-The San Francisco Symphony sets two of Western music’s most potent voices side by side under the expert baton of Charles Dutoit.
-Beethoven’s Second Piano Concerto, featuring SFS audience favorite Kirill Gerstein, served as one of the composer-virtuoso’s calling cards during his early years in Vienna.
-Shostakovich answers Beethoven’s graceful concerto with a work of staggering power: his Tenth Symphony, composed after Stalin’s death in 1953, represents one of the most devastating essays in the twentieth-century symphonic literature.
+The SFS sets two of Western music's most potent voices side by side under the expert baton of Charles Dutoit.
+Beethoven's Second Piano Concerto, featuring the thrilling Kirill Gerstein, served as one of the composer-virtuoso's calling cards during his early years in Vienna.
+Beethoven's graceful concerto is paired with a work of staggering power: Shostakovich's Tenth Symphony, composed after Stalin's death in 1953.
+This work is known as one of the most devastating essays in the twentieth-century symphonic literature.

 The San Francisco Symphony performs this concert in Weill Hall at Green Music Center at Sonoma State University.
 For more information about this beautiful, state-of-the-art venue, please visit sfsymphony.org/greenmusic.

 Ticket prices for Green Music Center concerts include parking.